vastheaven1/MDES/docs/annotation_information.md

 `emotion` and `label5` describe the participant-level categorical label derived from the post-stimulus self-assessment.

-These two types of labels are retained separately to support analyses of both stimulus intention and participant-reported affective experience.
+The intended stimulus labels and participant-reported labels are retained separately.

-## 5. Continuous Self-Assessments
+### 1.4 Continuous Self-Assessments

-Participants provided continuous self-ratings for:
+The participant-specific annotation files also contain continuous self-ratings
+for:

 - Excitement
 - Anxiety